alexprudhomme/atomic-lit/packages/atomic-lit/journal.md

 We will have to create our own solution.
 Source code is here https://github.com/ionic-team/stencil-store.
 It is really small, we could just implement that ourselves.

+lit store does not really depend on stencil.
+There is an additional feature that we don't really use.
+We could rewrite it or replace it with something else.
+But to replace it we ned to make sure w dont use the feature.
+So make sure everything that is getting from the store is also putting it as a state if necessary.

 ## No componentWillLoad

 What is the alternative to this in lit ?
 Maybe in the constructor ?